GitHubByJelle/NeuralDustCollector/README.md

 Everything major is implemented ourselfs, including circular robot movement, obstacles, collision detections, etc.

+The robot implementation utilized in this project is closely tied to the one employed in my other project, '[Robot-Localization-Analysis](https://github.com/GitHubByJelle/Robot-Localization-Analysis).'

 ## How to use
 First install the requirements.txt
 ```bash